-Many studies constrain the Markov transition probabilities to be fixed ex ante.26 However, events such as the appointment of a new Fed chair or a new CEO engender unforeseeable structural change and thereby render any ex ante specifications of Markov switching models inconsistent with how outcomes will actually unfold.
-In fact, in an early study of currency markets, Kaminsky (1993) finds that the transition probabilities estimated on the basis of ex post data are not only timevarying, but depend on who is Fed chair and the credibility of the incumbent's policies.27 This unforeseeable structural change cannot be specified ex ante.
+Studies that allow for such change use Hamilton's (1989) Markov switching model and constrain its transition probabilities to be fixed ex ante.26 However, events such as the appointment of a new Fed chair or a new CEO engender unforeseeable structural change and thereby render any ex ante specifications of Markov switching models inconsistent with how outcomes will actually unfold.
+In fact, in an early study of currency markets, Kaminsky (1993) finds that the transition probabilities estimated on the basis of ex post data are not only time-varying, but depend on who is Fed chair and the credibility of the incumbent's policies.27 This unforeseeable structural change cannot be specified ex ante.
 Consequently, she finds that Markov switching models are inconsistent with the actual turning points in the data.